Nurdles - Why these Small Beads Are The Worlds Second Biggest Ocean Polluter

 Nurdles are the second-largest source of micropollutants in the ocean by weight, after tyre dust and as with other ocean debris, they are often mistaken by birds, fish, and other wildlife as food.

-In May 2021 a container ship called the X-Press Pearl caught fire and sank off the coast of Colombo, Sri Lanka.
-In addition to other chemicals, it was also carrying 350 tonnes of heavy fuel oil and 87 containers of plastic nurdles.
-For many it was the oil which posed the biggest threat to the local environment, with a huge effort to protect the country’s pristine coral reefs and the fishing industry.
+In May 2021, a container ship called the X-Press Pearl caught fire and sank off the coast of Colombo, Sri Lanka.
+In addition to other chemicals, it also carried 350 tonnes of heavy fuel oil and 87 containers of plastic nurdles.
+For many, it was the oil which posed the biggest threat to the local environment, with a huge effort to protect the country’s pristine coral reefs and the fishing industry.
 However, according to the UN, it was the plastic nurdles which posed the most “significant” harm.
-That day around 1,680 tonnes of nurdles were released into our oceans, with billions washed up long the country's coastline.
+That day, around 1,680 tonnes of nurdles were released into our oceans, with billions washed up along the country's coastline.

-The impact of the X-express Pearl disaster was felt by local villages who were unable to fish, but more critically it had a devastating impact on marine life.
+The impact of the X-express Pearl disaster was felt by local villages, which were unable to fish, but more critically, it had a devastating impact on marine life.
 By late June 2021, around 200 carcasses had been counted.
 Aside from many fish, it is thought to have killed 470 turtles, 46 dolphins and eight whales.

 A fish found dead after ingesting nurdles.
 Image courtesy of animalsurvival.org